rk1165/rk1165.github.io/docs/languages/java/oops.md

 - static method cannot be overridden in Java because their method calls are resolved at compile time but it didn't prevent you from declaring method with same name in sub class.
 In this case we say that method in sub class hid static method from parent class.
 If you have a case where variable of Parent class is pointing to object of Child class then also static method from Parent class is called because overloading is resolved at compile time.

 ### If you have a big application having many classes.
 Now you have a class Application.java which is having scope as prototype.
-Now I have started the application , How many objects of that class will be created ?
+Now I have started the application, How many objects of that class will be created ?

 - We can keep track of the number of objects that have been created in a class using a static variable Because a static variable is linked to a class and not to an object.
 We will create a static variable count and keep incrementing it inside it’s default constructor inside that class and keep a `System.out.println(“Count is = ”+ count++)`, then it will give you the number of objects created for that class, wherever this class is getting called and its object is getting created because as constructor is called every time an object is instantiated.